lernlink/moodle-enrol_semco/README.md

 By default, these capabilities are not allowed to any role archetype as they should just be used by a webservice.
 They will be automatically assigned to the 'SEMCO webservice' role during the plugin installation.

+### enrol/semco:viewreport

+This capability controls the ability to view the enrolment report of all SEMCO user enrolments.
+In contrast to the previous capabilities, this capability is allowed for the manager role by default.

 How this plugin works